 (Image source: Snapsheet homepage.)

-Snapsheet, a Chicago-based provider of virtual claims software for the property/casualty industry, announced the close of a $12 million series D round led by Tola Capital.
+Snapsheet, a Chicago-based provider of virtual claims software for the property/casualty industry, announced the close of a $12 million series D round led by Tola Capital (Seattle).
 Snapsheet reports that it will apply this investment to further accelerate the development of its claims platform, which the vendor describes as mobile-first, data-centric, and to expand sales, marketing and customer engagement functions.
 As part of the round, Sheila Gulati, managing director, Tola Capital, will join Snapsheet’s board of directors.

 Snapsheet’s platform includes claims management technology, data-enabled workflow, and mobile applications for customers and adjustors, which empower auto insurance carriers to efficiently manage the claims lifecycle for all parties, according to the vendor.
 The platform’s capabilities guide customers through the lifecycle of submitting and processing a claim, reducing the time required for claims adjusters to collect and submit data, thereby improving cycle times and customer satisfaction, a Snapsheep statement asserts.